zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ## **STEP 8**: Model Deployment

-Now let's apply the model to a specific data points.
+Now let's apply the model to specific data points.

 1. Explore the wines that are predicted to be good wines based on the classification we did i.e., greater than 90 points and less than 90 points.
 Each row in our test table displays the predicted result.